Geography of Myanmar: Land use and natural resources

 Since ancient times, Myanmar has been famous for its abundance of natural resources.
 The Sanskrit name Suvarnabhumi (သုဝဏ္ဏဘူမိ) has been used in relation to the area in modern-day Lower Burma and Thailand for millennia.
 Today, major resources include petroleum, natural gas, teak, other timber, tin, antimony, zinc, copper, tungsten, lead, coal, marble, limestone, jade, rubies, sapphire natural gas, and hydropower.
 Since 2010, Myanmar has had an explosion of foreign direct investment in the extractive sector.
 New large-scale infrastructure projects like the Kyaukphyu Pipeline and Myitsone Dam have caused controversy within the country, particularly in regard to China's role in the projects.

 Natural hazards

 A large fracture on the Mingun Pahtodawgyi caused by the 1839 Ava earthquake.

 Natural hazards include destructive earthquakes and cyclones.
 Flooding and landslides are common during the rainy season from June to September.
 Periodic droughts also occur.

 Earthquakes

 Myanmar lies at the confluence of the Indian Plate, Eurasian Plate and the Burma microplate.
-Both the Indian-Eurasian subduction zone and the Indian-Burma plate boundaries are frequent hypocenters for earthquakes.
+Both the Indian-Eurasian subduction zone and the Indian-Burma plate boundaries are frequent hypocentres for earthquakes.
 The continental right-lateral transform Sagaing Fault runs north-south through the middle of the country.
 It is responsible for many damaging earthquakes through the country's history like the 1839 Ava earthquake.
 Many earthquakes with a 6-8 magnitude caused damage in the country.
-For example the 1881 Nicobar Islands earthquake, 1941 Andaman Islands earthquake, and the 2004 Indian Ocean earthquake.
+For example the 1881 Nicobar Islands earthquake, 1941 Andaman Islands earthquake, and the 2004 Indian Ocean earthquake ,and 2025 Myanmar earthquake.